 Actionable Tip:

-SQL injection is a common attack method where hackers exploit vulnerabilities in your database queries to gain unauthorized access.
+SQL injection is a common attack method where hackers exploit vulnerabilities in your application’s code to manipulate your database.
 Proper coding practices and input validation can prevent these attacks.

 Actionable Tip: